 - Trialling a four-week waiting time for access to specialist NHS children and young people’s mental health services, building on the expansion of NHS services already underway.

+NHS England & Improvement regional teams are leading local areas through this process.
 Further plans for the development of children and young people’s mental health care are detailed in the NHS Long-Term Plan.